10 December 2019

 What is React used for?
 8 examples of React framework web apps

 In this article, we’re gonna take a closer look at React JS and its growing popularity among world-famous companies.

 What is React JS?

-The latest massive milestone in React’s framework history was React 16.8 that premiered on 16th February 2019.
-It introduced React Hooks that revolutionized the way React components are created.
+The latest massive milestone in React’s framework history was React 16.8 which premiered on 16th February 2019.
+It introduced React Hooks which revolutionized the way React components are created.
 We already covered this topic in our previous article about React components – useMemo hook.
-React JS is constantly being developed and already evolved to React 16.12 version.
+React JS is constantly being developed and has already evolved to React 16.12 version.
 I’m pretty sure we can expect more from React creators in the future.

 React JS benefits

 What makes React JS so popular?
 Let’s take a look at the list of advantages: